dancer1325/golang-website/_content/doc/HowToWriteGoCode/README.md

       * 👁️ @Standard Library ‘s packages do NOT contain the prefix 👁️
     * → indicates where to download it

+# How to create a Go program?
+* `mkdir HowToCreateGoProgram`
+* `go mod init example/user/hello` creates  the 'go.mod'
+* Create a .go file
+  * `package NameOfThePackage` — first statement —
+    * `package main` — if you want executable commands —
+* `go install NameOfTheModuleToCreate` — build & install the Go program —
+  * 👁️ == install a binary 👁️
+  * if `GOBIN` is set → binary is installed under `GOBIN`
+    * `go env` to print the Go environment variables
+  * if `GOPATH` is set → binary is installed under `GOPATH`’s entry /bin
+    * Problems
+      * Problem1: Set -- GOPATH='/Users/dancer13/Library/Caches/go-build' -- but no bin found there
+        * Attempt1: `go env -u GOPATH`
+        * Attempt2: Open .bash_profile and switch to ''
+        * Solution: TODO:
+  * else → binary is installed under '$HOME/go/bin'

 # TODO:

 # Testing